IJSComplexMatter/dtmm/doc/optimization.rst

 .. note::

    Creating a ThreadPool in python adds some overhead (a few miliseconds).
 It makes sense to perform multithreading if computational complexity is high enough.
-MKL's threading works well for large arrays, but for multiple computations of small arrays, ThreadPool  should be faster.
+MKL's threading works well for large arrays, but for large number of computations of small arrays, ThreadPool  should be faster.
 As a rule of a thumb, layer computation time has to be greater than 10ms to make it feasible to use ThreadPools, otherwise, stick with defaults.

 DTMM cache